top of page

 Also presented on this blog is a detailed analysis based on PS valuations for multiple Bear Market scenarios on the Cannabis Bear Market Scenario Analysis with PS Ratio Valuation page.

-The next analysis done was to rank stocks favored by the fund managers of the MSOS, MJ, YOLO, CNBS and THCX Exchange Traded Funds (ETFs), and specifically those that would benefit the most when funds flow back into the cannabis sector.
+The second analysis done was to rank stocks favored by the fund managers of the MSOS, MJ, YOLO, MJUS, CNBS and THCX Exchange Traded Funds (ETFs), and specifically those that would benefit the most when funds flow back into the cannabis sector.

-ETF Ownership points were awarded 1 point for every % of company's market cap owned by these five ETFs.
-The maximum of 10 points are awarded when the ETFs own 10% or more of a company’s market cap.
-The detailed analysis of Cannabis ETFs is provided in the Cannabis ETF Analysis, MSOS ETF Analysis and MJ ETF Analysis pages.
-If you have not read these, I recommend reading them to see which stocks are ranked best, based on the data from the funds’ holdings.
+ETF Ownership points were awarded 1 point for every % of company's market cap owned by these six ETFs.
+The maximum of 20 points are awarded when the ETFs own 20% or more of a company’s market cap.
+The detailed analysis is provided in the Cannabis ETF Analysis page, which I would recommend for additional analysis.
 But I will summarize the insights below.

+ETFs are a popular investment option that has gained in popularity over the years.
+They offer diversification for investors who prefer to invest in a sector without picking individual stocks.
+In the case of cannabis ETFs like MSOS and MJUS, they offer a way for investors to invest who don't want to (or cannot) invest in stocks listed on the OTC.
 During a bull market, funds flow into a sector (i.e. sector rotation) not just into individual stocks but also into ETFs.
-The funds that are included in the ETF will benefit when the ETF gets inflows because the fund managers will invest in stocks they hold to keep holdings % consistent, or changed based on their discretion.
+The stocks that are included in an ETF will benefit when the ETF gets inflows because the fund managers will invest in stocks they hold to keep holdings % consistent, or changed based on their discretion.
 The percentage of the ETF’s holdings in each stock is important because the stocks with higher holding % will tend to get more investment from the ETF’s new funds.
 But the more important metric is the % of the company’s market cap held by the ETF.
 The ones with higher ownership % by the ETFs will benefit disproportionately.

 A point to note is that the stocks not held by the ETF will miss out when funds flow into the ETF.
 Hence an analysis of ETF holdings is a good way to filter out stocks not in favor with fund managers who are more qualified and experienced at stock picking than most retail investors.

 A point to note is that there are other ETFs that invest in the cannabis sector.
-But MSOS and MJ have the highest assets under management (AUM) in the Cannabis sector.
-For simplicity and the limited time/resources at my disposal, I have again used the Pareto Principle, and covered 80%+ of Cannabis ETF AUM.
+But the MSOS, MJ, YOLO, MJUS, CNBS and THCX ETFs cover in excess of 80% of the assets under management (AUM) in the Cannabis sector.

 Another point to note is that while the % of a company’s market cap held by ETFs is beneficial when funds are flowing into the sector, the opposite is also true.
 When funds are flowing out of ETFs, companies with high ownership in ETFs get disproportionately worse selloffs because the ETFs are selling shares into a deteriorating market.